BSc (Hons), PG Dip., MBACP(Accred), MIACP

-I am an experienced Humanistic Psychotherapist and Counsellor registered and accredited with the British Association of Counselling and Psychotherapy (BACP).
-Based in Central London, I offer both short-term and long-term therapy for adults.
-I am DBS checked, fully insured and practice in accordance with the BACP Ethical Framework.
+I am an experienced Humanistic Psychotherapist and Counsellor registered and accredited with both the British Association of Counselling and Psychotherapy (BACP) and the Irish Association for Counselling and Psychotherapy (IACP).
+Based between London and Dublin, I offer both short-term and long-term therapy for adults.
+I am DBS checked/Garda vetted, fully insured and practice in accordance with the BACP and IACP Ethical Frameworks.

 Whether your reason for seeking therapy now is influenced by the current global crisis or whether you have been considering this for a long time, it would be a pleasure to meet you.